jacobbergdahl/limopola/README.md

 ### Get API keys

 _You don't actually need any API keys to use Limopola.
-All of these keys are optional if you run an LLM locally._
+All of these keys are optional if you choose to run an LLM locally._

 Create a `.env` file from the `.env.example` file, and add API keys.
 There are instructions in the file for where to get the keys.